maxoduke/Portal-Linking-Compass-Fabric/README.md

    </dd>
 </dl>

 Why an expensive recipe?
-The compass can be used as an alternative for the Lodestone Compass from vanilla, which I never intended.
-Lodestone Compass requires a Netherite ingot to be crafted, so does this one.
+This compass can be used as an alternative for vanilla lodestone, which I never intended.
+A lodestone requires a Netherite ingot to be crafted, so does this one.

 ### Step 2:
-- Right-click a Nether portal block with the compass.
+- Right-click a nether portal block with the compass.
 <dl>
    <dd>
       <dl>